city-super/MatrixCity/MatrixCityPlugin/docs/Render-Data.md

     - Search `sun` in `Outliner`
     ![Search_sun](figures/Search_sun.png)

-    - In our paper, we set the sun invisible to to avoid some overexposure situations.
+    - In our paper, we set the sun invisible to to avoid some overexposure situations, ie. `Visible` as False.
 Note that never set the dome to invisible.
     ![Invisible_sun](figures/Invisible_sun.png)
     - In your work, you can set the sun visible.